The City of Plainwell has one voting precinct located at City Hall, 211 N. Main St.

 Requesting a Ballot

 If you are a resident of the City of Plainwell, call us at 269-685-6821 or send an email to Brian Kelley, to request an Application for Absent Voter Ballot.
 A signed application must be received before a ballot can be mailed.
 If you have any questions, please call or send an email.

-Once the signed application is received and approved, the absentee ballot is sent by mail, generally the business day after the application is recieve.
-Ballots may also be picked up by the voter in person at the City Clerk’s office City Hall at 211 N. Main Street.
+Once the signed application is received and approved, the absentee ballot is sent by mail, generally the business day after the application is recieved.
+Ballots may also be picked up by the voter in person at the City Clerk’s office, within City Hall, at 211 N. Main Street.
 Ballots cannot be given to anyone other than the voter.
 Voters will be asked to present a valid photo ID when obtaining an absentee ballot in person at the Clerk’s office.
 Anyone who does not have an acceptable form of photo ID or did not bring it with them can still vote.
 They will be required to sign a brief affidavit stating that they are not in possession of photo ID.

 If you are not a City of Plainwell resident, please contact your local clerk for an absentee ballot.
 Remember a Plainwell address does not always indicate a City of Plainwell residence.
 Your voter identification card will list the jurisdiction of residence and contact information.
 If your jurisdiction is within Allegan County, contact the Allegan County Clerk’s office at 269-673-0450.